 Why do these people exist?
 From what swampy pool do they hatch, and when their long-nailed pinky fingers do pierce the leathery shell in which they gestated, do they look at their brood mates and say “mmm well I don’t know if we really need another loaf of sourdough.”
 Even at birth they are fully equipped to spend way too much time in the middle of the bakery, and of course, you need another loaf of sourdough; it’s good for breakfast and lunch!

-When I was a kid, my brother and I would take the big bouncy balls from the netted cages in the kids’ section, and we’d bounce them around the store like it was our own private basketball court, and we were its terribly uncoordinated short players.
+When I was a kid, my brother and I would take the big bouncy balls from the netted cages in the kids’ section, and we’d bounce them around the store like it was our own private basketball court and we were its terribly uncoordinated short players.
 Sometimes the balls would get out of our control, and they’d bounce into people.
 Collateral damage was common.

 I wish I could do that now.
 I wish these oblivious grocery meanderers could be shuffling down their aisle, quietly mumbling about the pros and cons of angel hair pasta, and then they would stop.
-They would be frozen in their tracks because standing in front of them would be a large, strange-looking adult holding a giant green rubber ball over his head like Atlas holding the world, only a little less impressive.
+They would be frozen in their tracks because standing in front of them would be a strange-looking adult holding a giant green rubber ball over their head like Atlas holding the world, only a little less impressive.
 Then, with all my considerable, near-herculean strength, I would hurl that ball at the space directly between their heads, and it would smite them.
 Then, while they lay dazed on the chipped linoleum floor, I would kneel over them, stare deeply into their eyes, then walk away without saying a word.
 They know what they did.
 As I leave, I’d steal their shopping cart–maybe so they’d have to get all their groceries again and redeem themselves, maybe because I also wanted another loaf of sourdough.
 Who’s to tell.